apify/apify-docs/sources/platform/integrations/webhooks/ad_hoc_webhooks.md

 To learn more, see the [JavaScript SDK documentation](/sdk/js/api/apify/class/Actor#addWebhook) or the [Python SDK documentation](/sdk/python/api/apify/class/Actor#add_webhook).

-To ensure that duplicate ad-hoc webhooks won't get created in a case of Actor restart you can use the idempotency key parameter.
+To ensure that duplicate ad-hoc webhooks won't get created in the case of Actor restart, you can use the idempotency key parameter.
 The idempotency key must be unique across all the webhooks of a user so that only one webhook gets created for a given value.
-You can use, for example, the Actor run ID as idempotency key:
+You can use, for example, the Actor run ID as an idempotency key:

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">